Featured Team Members: Margaret Kelso, W-EMT

 In the field, students learn mindfulness practices such as the Four-Line Feeling Check (checking in with the mind, soul, heart, and body) which encourages body awareness and self-care.
 Awareness of the physical body empowers our students to learn how to better address all of their other needs.
 A lack of awareness of the physical body can lead to more complex issues or psychosomatic symptoms.
 These are symptoms that may present as nausea when anxious, headaches when stressed, phantom muscle or joint pain when scared, etc. Students who experience these symptoms aren’t doing so consciously or with the goal of trying to get out of an activity.
 The cause may be rooted in a lack of awareness around the emotional connection to the physical body.
 When Open Sky’s medical team checks in with students presenting with symptoms, we incorporate an emotional check-in as part of our physical assessment.
 We treat every physical symptom as a medical issue until proven otherwise.
 If we eliminate the possibility of any immediate medical concern through a medical examination or testing if necessary, we work with students to connect the physical symptoms with the emotion they are feeling, empowering them to have control over their mind and body.

-Open Sky’s commitment to student safety in wilderness therapy encompasses the holistic well-being of every student: health of the mind, soul, heart, and body.
-Safe and healthy individuals are more present and ready to pursue overall healing.
+Open Sky’s commitment to supporting the health and wellbeing of our students is holistic: health of the mind, soul, heart, and body.
+When students are thriving and taking care of themselves physically, they are more present and ready to pursue emotional healing, as well.
 Our Medical Team strives to meet each student’s core physical needs so that they can successfully engage in therapy and build a foundation for long-lasting restoration.

 Updated January 2020 – (Original post date January 2018)